Job Seeker FAQ's and Resources

 The job board gives you the opportunity to post your resume anonymously.
 All of your information is displayed in your resume except for your name and contact information.
 You can divulge as much information in your resume posting as your see fit.
 This service has the ability to keep active and passive job seekers connected to the employment market while maintaining full control over their confidential information.

-Attending a career fair is a great way to bolster your job-seeking, networking and professional development efforts.
-Most prospective job seekers stick with the traditional methods of finding a job by answering ads posted in the newspaper or on an online job board.
-By attending the career fair, you are putting yourself directly in front of the organizations that need your skills, giving yourself a leg up on the competition.
+Attending a hiring fair is a great way to bolster your job-seeking, networking and professional development efforts.
+You will be putting yourself directly in front of organizations that need your skills, giving yourself a leg up on the competition.
 Below are additional reasons why you should attend.

 - Meet top defense contractors, federal and military friendly employers.

 - Ask questions to multiple employers in one event.

 - Employers will be focused on their hot job opportunities in the local area and nationwide positions!